25 September 2017 Safe to Learn?

 Homes and Families

-Focusing on violence within the home, papers commissioned under the first Learning Group will unpack risk factors for, and perpetrators of violence against children (disaggregated by age and gender); ways in which intimate partner violence is associated with violence against children; and how the experience of violence plays out during childhood.
-In addition, they will synthesize global evidence for prevention at the primary level including, parenting programmes, Early Childhood Development (ECD) programmes and primary health care interventions.
-Accordingly, the Learning Group has been divided into four workstreams Read More...
+Focusing on violence within the home, papers commissioned under this Learning Group have unpacked risk factors for, and perpetrators of violence against children (disaggregated by age and gender); documented the ways in which intimate partner violence is associated with violence against children; and analysed how the experience of violence plays out during childhood.
+In addition, they have synthesized global evidence for prevention at the primary level including, parenting programmes, Early Childhood Development (ECD) programmes and primary health care interventions

 Workstream 1.
 Risk factors for, and perpetrators of, violence against children